 Enjoy books for adults, kids, teens, and seniors at events organized by Roxbury Readers.
 The events will have national best-selling authors, local authors, and a number of activities.
 To contact Roxbury book readers at the Dudley Square Branch Library send an email to email@example.com Twitter: @RoxburyReaders

-Barnes and Nobles is perhaps the largest retail book store in Boston and New England.
-The worldwide company was recently purchased for $600 Million.
+Barnes and Noble is one of the largest big box retail book stores in Boston and New England.
+The company was recently purchased for $600 Million.
 The deal ensures the chain won’t be going out of business anytime soon.
 Barnes has closed hundreds of underperforming bookstores across the country in an effort to stem costs.

 Independent local book stores